nikhil-sharma06/Netflix_Home_page/README.md

 # Netflix_Home_page
-Netflix formt page using HTML and CSS.
+Netflix home page using HTML and CSS.